By Dan Vis

 Take the Next Step

 Want to study the prophecies of the Bible for yourself?
-Sign up for our all new class on Bible prophecy, entitled Fact or Fiction.
-Discover some of the most shocking truths anywhere, straight from the Word of God, in quick, easy to read lessons.
-Complete this whole introductory course in just 7 days!
-FREE through the month of April.
+Sign up for a great introductory class on prophecy, entitled Fact or Fiction.
+Discover some of the most shocking truths anywhere, straight from the Word of God, in just 7 quick, easy to grasp lessons.

 What do you think?
 What is your favorite prophecy of the Messiah?
 How does the evidence of Bible prophecy strengthen your faith?